 In addition, SPRINT participants were older and at higher risk for heart disease than the average patient with the same blood pressure numbers, he says.
 Martin also points out that a study published in December 2018 found that treating low-risk patients for mild hypertension did more harm than good.

-In fact, the concept of prehypertension (now called elevated blood pressure) only first came up in 2003, notes cardiologist Linda Lee, clinical associate professor at the University of Iowa Carver College of Medicine.
+In fact, the concept of prehypertension (now called elevated blood pressure) only first came up in 2003, notes Dr. Linda Lee, a cardiologist and clinical associate professor at the University of Iowa Carver College of Medicine.

 “I think the point was to say that prehypertension is not benign and to bring attention to the issue,” Lee says.
 “But they didn’t say, ‘We must treat this,’ and that not treating it is a disservice to the patient.”